 Battery Life (TechRadar movie test): 15 hours and 31 minutes

 The MacBook Pro 13-inch (M2, 2022) is the first device to pack Apple’s brand-new M2 chip.
-While the company was careful to make it clear that the M1 Pro and M1 Max chips will still have the performance advantage, mainly down to their additional cores, the M2 represents a decent bump over the standard M1.
+While the company was careful to clarify that the M1 Pro and M1 Max chips will still have the performance advantage, mainly down to their additional cores, the M2 represents a decent bump over the standard M1.

-It also comes with a 16-core neural engine that Apple claims is 40% faster than the neural engine in the Apple M1, a boost to 20 million transistors and support for up to 24GB of unified memory, compared to the 16GB max the M1 supported.
+It also comes with a 16-core neural engine that Apple claims are 40% faster than the neural engine in the Apple M1, a boost to 20 million transistors, and support for up to 24GB of unified memory, compared to the 16GB max the M1 supported.

 The initial (admittedly vague) figures Apple gave suggested an overall performance increase of 40% over M1, but now we have our hands on an M2 device, do those promises stack up?

-In our tests, the M2 achieved better performance in both single and multi-core CPU tests, offering a noticeable uplift when it came to multitasking, with various applications open at once.
+In our tests, the M2 achieved better performance in single and multi-core CPU tests, offering a noticeable uplift in multitasking with various applications open simultaneously.

 It also scored around twice as much as the Surface Laptop 4 running with Intel’s high-end, and still relatively recent, Intel Core i7-1185G7.